ArturJanik/yumnote/README.md

 * I18n
 * Add functionality to create personal dishes/meals for fast reuse
 * Add personal weight log
+* More sensible multi-device auth management (possibly whole auth refactor) - moved to moderate concern because it seems that other auth solutions like jwt have similar cons
 ### Of least concern
 * Cover more frontend with tests